-For example, American gives its Executive Platinum members 8 one-way system-wide upgrades annually; Lufthansa HON Circle members get 6 e-upgrade instruments on attaining and renewing the status.
+For example, American gives its Executive Platinum members up to 8 one-way system-wide upgrades annually; Lufthansa HON Circle members get 6 e-upgrade instruments on attaining and renewing the status.
 Most of the US programs give top-tier flyers automatic (space-available) domestic upgrades.

 • Fare class of ticket purchased

-• Online check-in sequence
+• Online check-in sequence number

 • Individual passenger profiling